Taking advantage of an obscure rule, Chargers' Dicker makes NFL's first fair-catch kick in 48 years

 The play is extremely rare because most fair catches occur well outside of normal field goal range.
 The Broncos’ punt would have stranded the Chargers beyond Dicker’s considerable range, but Smith’s penalty created a rare opportunity — and Dicker didn’t miss.

+“I was definitely confused,” Chargers edge rusher Joey Bosa said.
+“I was ready to get in the locker room, but I’m happy we had a shot.
+I was just joking that you can play for 20 years and still have no idea what’s going on on the field.
+So it was a good moment.
+It was an important swing in momentum.”

-Wersching, who kicked for the Chargers and 49ers during 15 NFL seasons, made a 45-yard fair-catch kick at the halftime gun for San Diego on Nov.
+Wersching, who kicked for the Chargers and 49ers during 15 NFL seasons, made a 45-yard fair-catch kick at the halftime gun for San Diego against Buffalo on Nov.
 21, 1976.

+“It doesn’t happen much,” Denver coach Sean Payton said.
+“We practice it all the time.
+In that situation, the penalty put them in field goal position, so it’s disappointing.”

 AP NFL: https://apnews.com/NFL